What are the best treats for rabbits?

-In this article I’ll share with you the best treats for rabbits, and a few that you should avoid.
-Let’s take a look!
+In this article, we’ll share with you many more bunny treats, along with a few things that you should avoid.

-The Best Bunny Treats
+Best Bunny Treats

-It’s important to remember that rabbits don’t “need” treats.
+It’s important to remember that rabbits don’t need treats.
 They only want them – a bit like us!

-Fruit & Vegetables
+1. Fruit And Vegetables

-Fruit and vegetables are one of the best bunny treats.
-Rabbits love them, and as long as they are not getting too much of them, they are very healthy for bunny.
+Bunnies love them, and as long as they are not getting too much, they are very healthy.

 Here are some of the best fruit and vegetable treats for rabbits: